Who Are Your People?

-We’ve all heard that you become more like the people you surround yourself with (your tribe.)
+We’ve all heard that you become more like the people you surround yourself with (your community.)
 Truth.
 We also become more like the products we adopt and use frequently.
 Just think about the ways technology has changed our communication and connection habits.
 Millennials are on to this trend and very much align themselves with brand values before engaging in any social sharing actions.
 Gen Z promises to be even more conscious of brand stability and trust metrics.
 So, do your consumers want to be like you?
 Do they trust you?
-Are you tribe?
+Are you community?

 By having the correct audience insights and prioritizing your consumer experience, you think more like someone in a relationship with a human being, rather than a company marketing to a consumer.
 And when you’re in a healthy relationship, you communicate rather than talk at each other.
 You build each other up.
 You make each other’s lives better.
 You respect each other.
-In short, you become a part of each other’s tribe and you both like it that way.
+In short, you become a part of each other’s community and you both like it that way.

-Give Your Tribe What They Want
+Give Your Community What They Want

 I’ll be frank, the only people who care about your KPIs are the people who have a financial, vested interest in seeing your company succeed.
-That’s not a bad thing!
+That’s not a bad thing.
 But here’s the deal, your consumers really don’t care if you brought 23 new products to market this year, they only care if your product(s) made their life better.